Representative Arthur J. Corvese

 the House Rules Committee.

-has sponsored bills to create laws that help address the opioid crisis by stiffening
+sponsored bills to create laws that help address the opioid crisis

-violate controlled substances laws.
-He has been a voice for responsible
+conspiracy to violate controlled substances laws.
+He has been a voice for

-stewardship of taxpayers' dollars throughout his time in the House.
-He has
+responsible stewardship of taxpayers' dollars throughout his time in the House.

-updating public notice laws for land development.
-A law he sponsored in
+public notice laws for land development.
+A law he sponsored

-2024 will require all health care facilities to have an
+in 2024 requires all health care facilities to have an automatic

 Representative Corvese